embassem/Localization_Manager_Template/README.md

-# VIPER-Templete
+# Localization-Manger Templete
-Xcode Swift VIPER Templete
+Xcode Localization Manager TEMPLATE FILE

 ## How to install

 ### Manual
-VIPER Templete.xctemplate should be copy to one of the  Application Folder avaliable options
+`Localization Manager.xctemplate` should be copy to one of the  Application Folder

+- avaliable options

 1- in Library Folder of machine  "avalible for all user"  "Prefared"
 ```